OpulentiaAI/open-competitor/app/components/meal/QUICKSTART.md

 ## ✅ Installation Complete!

-Your **MealOutput SuperAgent** application now has a fully functional e-commerce meal ordering system.
+Your **MealOutpost SuperAgent** application now has a fully functional e-commerce meal ordering system.

 ## 🎯 How to Use